midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 already provided at the time a contract was deployed.
 In other words, all possible references from one contract to another are known at the time the referring contract is deployed, regardless of sealing declarations.

-It appears that no changes to the Compact grammar are necessary to support contract types.
+It appears that no changes to the Compact grammar are necessary to support contract references and the types that describe them.
 They will be parsed in the same way as user-defined types, such as enumerations and structure types.

-Changes to the type checker are clearly required to support contract types, both to reject programs that attempt to use contract types in invalid places and to validate foreign contract calls, described in the next section.
+Changes to the type checker are clearly required to support contract types, both to reject programs that attempt to use contract types in invalid places and to validate inter-contract calls, described in the next section.

 If the proposal for contract interface types is adopted, then all of the preceding rules about contract types also apply to contract interface types.
+That is, a variable may be declared to have a contract interface type, meaning that the variable holds a reference to an instance of some contract exporting at least the set of circuits declared in the interface.

-## Foreign Contract Calls
+## Inter-Contract Calls

-An foreign contract call is when a circuit in one contract calls a circuit in another contract.
+An inter-contract call is when a circuit in one contract calls a circuit in another contract.
-No changes to the grammar are necessary to support this, because the foreign circuits will be parsed as ledger accessors.
+No changes to the grammar are necessary to support this, because the references to circuits in another contract will be parsed as ledger accessors.

-The Compact type checker must verify that any foreign contract call refers to an exported circuit of the appropriate contract type (or contract interface type, if that proposal is adopted).
+The Compact type checker must verify that any inter-contract call refers to an exported circuit of the appropriate contract type (or contract interface type, if that proposal is adopted).

 ### Example

-This example demonstrates the use of contract types and foreign contract calls.
+This example demonstrates the use of contract types and inter-contract calls.
 It assumes that the above definition of `AuthCell` is in scope.

 ```